Guadalcanal campaign: Battle of Edson's Ridge

 On 7 September, Kawaguchi issued his attack plan to "rout and annihilate the enemy in the vicinity of the Guadalcanal Island airfield".
-Kawaguchi's attack plan called for his forces, split into three divisions, to approach the Lunga perimeter inland, culminating with a surprise night attack.
-Oka's forces would attack the perimeter from the west while Ichiki's Second Echelon, renamed the Kuma Battalion, would attack from the east.
-The main attack would be by Kawaguchi's "Center Body", numbering 3,000 men in three battalions, from the jungle south of the Lunga perimeter.
+Kawaguchi's plan called for the forces under his command, split into three divisions, to approach the Lunga perimeter inland, culminating with a surprise night attack.
+Oka's forces would attack the perimeter from the west, while Ichiki's Second Echelon, renamed the Kuma Battalion, would attack from the east.
+The main attack would be conducted from the jungle south of the Lunga perimeter by Kawaguchi's "Center Body", numbering 3,000 men in three battalions.
 By 7 September, most of Kawaguchi's troops had departed Taivu to begin marching towards Lunga Point along the coastline.
 About 250 Japanese troops remained behind to guard the brigade's supply base at Taivu.

 Meanwhile, native scouts under the direction of Martin Clemens, a coastwatcher officer in the British Solomon Islands Protectorate Defence Force and the British district officer for Guadalcanal, brought reports to the U.S. Marines of Japanese troops at Taivu near the village of Tasimboko.
-Edson planned a raid on the Japanese troop concentration at Taivu.
-On 8 September, after being dropped off near Taivu by boat, Edson's men captured Tasimboko as the Japanese defenders retreated into the jungle.
+Edson subsequently planned a raid on the Japanese troop concentration at Taivu.
+On 8 September, after being dropped off near Taivu by boat, Edson's men captured Tasimboko and forced the Japanese defenders to retreat into the jungle.
 In Tasimboko, Edson's troops discovered Kawaguchi's main supply depot, including large stockpiles of food, ammunition, medical supplies, and a powerful shortwave radio.
-After destroying everything in sight, except for some documents and equipment carried back with them, the Marines returned to the Lunga perimeter.
-The mounds of supplies along with intelligence gathered from the captured documents informed the Marines that at least 3,000 Japanese troops were on the island and apparently planning an attack.
+After destroying everything in sight, aside from some documents and equipment that were carried back with them, the Marines returned to the Lunga perimeter.
+Intelligence gathered from the captured documents indicated that at least 3,000 Japanese troops were on the island, planning to initiate a large-scale ground assault on the airfield in short order.

-Edson, along with Colonel Gerald C. Thomas, Vandegrift's operations officer, correctly believed that the Japanese attack would come at Lunga Ridge, a narrow, grassy, 1000 yd coral ridge that ran parallel to the Lunga River located just south of Henderson Field.
+Edson, along with Colonel Gerald C. Thomas, Vandegrift's operations officer, correctly anticipated that the main Japanese attack would fall upon Lunga Ridge, a narrow, grassy, 1000 yd coral ridge that ran parallel to the Lunga River, just south of Henderson Field.
 The ridge offered a natural avenue of approach to the airfield, commanded the surrounding area, and was almost undefended.
-On 11 September, the 840 men of Edson's battalion were deployed onto and around the ridge.
+On 11 September, the 840 men of Edson's battalion were deployed onto and around the ridge and began digging in.

 On the night of 12 September, Kawaguchi's 1st Battalion attacked the Raiders between the Lunga River and ridge, forcing one Marine company to fall back to the ridge before the Japanese halted their attack for the night.
-The next night Kawaguchi faced Edson's 840 Raiders with 3,000 troops of his brigade plus an assortment of light artillery.
-The Japanese attack began just after nightfall, with Kawaguchi's 1st battalion assaulting Edson's right flank just to the west of the ridge.
-After breaking through the Marine lines the battalion's assault was eventually stopped by Marine units guarding the northern part of the ridge.
+The next night Kawaguchi faced Edson's 840 Raiders with 3,000 troops of his brigade, reinforced by an assortment of light artillery.
+The Japanese began their attack just after nightfall, with Kawaguchi's 1st Battalion assaulting Edson's right flank just to the west of the ridge.
+After breaking through the Marine lines, the battalion's assault was eventually stopped by Marine units occupying the northern section of the ridge.